This Super-Colorful NYC Home Is Full of Brilliant Little IKEA Storage Hacks

 On keeping the kids’ room tidy

 Taking one look at the orderly kids room makes you wonder, where are all the toys?
-To house their playthings Dee bought Room Copenhagen’s Lego storage boxes in a variety of colors.
+To house their playthings Dee bought Room Copenhagen’s Lego storage boxes in a variety of colors to go under the crib.
 “Instead of labeling those boxes they are color coordinated so the kids know which toy goes in which color box,” she says.

 On her rules for toys